Drunken Kung-Fu experts and practitioners in popular culture.

 Making his first appearance as a cameo in Mortal Kombat X and becoming a playable character in Mortal Kombat: Deadly Alliance, Bo Rai Cho is one of the few people along with Li Mei to be an Outworlder who isn't evil.
 Not only does he know the Drunken Fist throughout the series, but he also knows Mi Zong and Sumo styles of fighting.
 He aids the God of Thunder Raiden in the fight against Shao Khan and is the master to Liu Kang, Kung Lao.

-I had attended Minnesota State University Mankato where I received my Bachelors in History with a Minor in Philosophy and has yet to find work with such credentials.
-So here I am to write up a storm.
+I had attended Minnesota State University Mankato where I received my Bachelors in History with a Minor in Philosophy.
+I currently work at the Woodbury Village Target as a Stocker when I am not writing you all such interesting stories.